Rishabh-13/Cold-Email-Generator/README.md

 **Imagine a scenario:**

-- Nike needs a Principal Software Engineer and is spending time and resources in the hiring process, on boarding, training etc
+- Meta needs a Software Engineer in Machine Learning and is spending time and resources in the hiring process, on boarding, training etc
-- Kapsun Overseas is Software Development company can provide a dedicated software development engineer to Nike.
-So, the business development executive (Rishabh Gupta) from Kapsun Overseas is going to reach out to Nike via a cold email.
+- Kapsun Overseas is Software Development company can provide a dedicated software development engineer to Meta.
+So, the business development executive (Rishabh Gupta) from Kapsun Overseas is going to reach out to Meta via a cold email.

 ![img.jpg](imgs/img.jpg)